 Here’s a sampling of some of our recent victories.
 You can read more about our long history of accomplishments here.

 Getting to 100% Renewable Energy: We have had a number of victories on our campaign to transition to 100% renewable energy.
 In California, we blocked utility efforts to gut the state’s strong solar energy incentives, successfully pushed the University of California system to commit to 100% renewable electricity by 2035, and helped pass a state commitment to 100% renewable energy by 2045.
 In Oregon, we helped pass the Coal to Clean bill which will double Oregon’s clean energy usage and get the entire state off all coal by 2030.
-And in Massachusetts, we passed city council resolutions in Salem and Dartmouth to move towards 100% renewable energy, and successfully lobbied our State Representatives to raise the cap on solar which will provide enough new clean energy to power over 100,000 homes in across the state.
+And in Massachusetts, got UMass Amherst to commit to being 100% renewable powered by 2032 and successfully lobbied our State Representatives to raise the cap on solar which will provide enough new clean energy to power over 100,000 homes in across the state.

 New Voters Project: It’s time to make politicians pay attention to us.
-The best way to get them to pay attention to young people and the issues we care about is to show up to the polls, so this year we ran a nationwide voter registration and get out the vote effort.
+The best way to get them to pay attention to young people and the issues we care about is to show up to the polls, so each election cycle, we run a nationwide voter registration and get out the vote effort.
 The Student PIRGs’ New Voters Project is one of the largest on-the-ground, non-partisan, youth voter mobilization campaigns in the country.
 Over the past 30 years, we have helped to register more than 2 million young people, made millions of get-out-the-vote reminders, and have increased youth voter participation in districts across the country.
 In Fall of 2020, our campaign reached more than 200 campuses in 49 states, helping over 20,000 students register to vote remotely, and making more nearly 400,000 peer-to-peer voter contacts in the days leading up to the election.
 Our work paid off: Preliminary results from the 2020 general election show historic voter turnout, including a predicted 5 to 10 point increase amongst 18-29 year olds from 2016.